ibsy7/graphql-draper/message.md

 Now, to take it to the next level - say, to run an online marketplace - you absolutely have to learn the data store part.
 Because for things like authentication - for your website to have multiple users who can login - and an updated catalog - you need a more powerful data store, there's no way you can do that with static text files or some plain text files holding your data.

 So we're building a service with a nice front end - input forms, some selection - that make it easy for you to set up a data back end and start working with it.
 Now you have enough power at your fingertips to set up an marketplace and have people use it, just like that.
+If you don't have the budget to hire a database person and you don't understand the available data stores, your project is dead.
+With our service, it's enough enough for you to understand and run on your own, without hiring anybody else - just your knowledge of JavaScript, and our service, is enough to create a marketplace or something and go to town.